-Hugh Sergeant, manager of R&M UK Equity Long Term Recovery since it launched in 2008, has an impressive track record over around three decades of investing.
+Hugh Sergeant, manager of R&M UK Recovery since its launch in 2008, has an impressive track record over around three decades of investing.

 As a result, investors in this fund should expect to encounter a bumpy ride from time to time.

 Darius McDermott, managing director of FundCalibre, the fund ratings and research provider, says: “This fund is one for investors who like the deep-value approach and understand that this means it may underperform in some environments.
 Great for the long-term though.”

 Narrative and ratings content all as of 01 January 2019.See all Money Observer rated funds

 |HSBC Holdings PLC||3.97 %|